-Lab exercises will be quantitative in nature with an expectation that students have or will develop skills in the areas of applied algebra and trigonometry.
+Some of the lab exercises will be quantitative in nature with an expectation that students have or will develop skills in the areas of applied algebra and trigonometry.
 Students will learn computer applications with emphasis on data analysis and problem solving in the Earth sciences.
 As such, lab exercises will require an additional time commitment outside of the scheduled weekly meeting (i.e. you will have "homework" and "projects" to work on outside of the scheduled class time).